symfony/symfony-docs/create_framework/dependency_injection.rst

 environment.
 Having two different front controllers gives you the opportunity to have a slightly different configuration for each of them.

-So, moving code from the front controller to the framework class makes our framework more configurable, but at the same time, it introduces a lot of
+Moving code from the front controller to the framework class makes our framework more configurable, but at the same time, it introduces a lot of
 issues: